Sorry, you need to enable JavaScript to visit this website.

 The Social and Economic Council of the Netherlands (SER)

 The Social and Economic Council of the Netherlands SER advises government and parliament on the directions of the implementation of socio-economic policies.
 Since October 2015 SER has an active youth platform.
-With this platform the SER wants to structure youth participation within its activities.
+With this platform the SER wants to structure youth labour market participation within its activities.
 The Youth Platform meets a couple of times per year.
 The members discuss general topics and participate in specific consultation processes..

 Youth Trade Unions